39aldo39/Evolution-DecSync/README.md

 sudo ninja -C build install
 ```

 Note: the master branch does not work for Evolution 3.30 or older.
 For those, use the `evolution-3.30` branch instead.
+For Evolution 3.38 or higher, use the `evolution-3.38` branch.

 ### Further steps